AutodeskGames/stingray-docs/source/stingray_help/release_notes/readme_1.7.md

 This is also built as a plug-in example for developers who want to build something similar.

 ## Browse online assets in the Asset Browser

-New “Online Assets” folder in the Asset Browser.
-You can search, browse, find, and import assets directly from online using the AB.
+See the new **Online Assets** folder in the Asset Browser.
+You can browse, find and import assets directly from online to your project.
+Right-click an online asset and select **Import Asset** to download and import the asset package to the project folder.

 ## Improved Capture Frames Tool